Char7otte/grandma-s-ashes/Practical04/PartB_Homework.md

 Reflect on the process of refactoring the API code into the MVC structure by answering the following questions:

 1. What were the main changes you made to refactor the code into MVC architecture?
+Describe how you moved code between files and folders.
 2. What challenges did you face during the refactoring process?
-3. How does the MVC structure change the way you think about adding new features?
+3. How does the MVC structure change the way you think about adding new features or modifying existing ones compared to the previous non-MVC structure?
-4. In what ways is the MVC version more organized or easier to understand than the previous version?
+4. In what specific ways do you think the MVC version is more organized or easier to understand and maintain than the previous version where all logic was in `app.js`?
-5. How does separating concerns (Model vs. Controller) make the code better?
+5. Explain how separating concerns (putting database logic in the **Model** and request handling in the **Controller**) makes the code better from a development perspective.

 ### Task 2: Reflecting on Robustness & Security

 Reflect on the impact of validation, error handling, and parameterized queries by answering the following questions:

-1. How does input validation make the API more reliable?
+1. How does implementing input validation middleware make the API more reliable and user-friendly?
+Provide an example of invalid input that your validation would now handle.
-2. Explain in your own words how parameterized queries prevent SQL injection.
-Why is this more secure than building query strings with concatenation?
+2. Explain in your own words how parameterized queries prevent SQL injection attacks.
+Why is this approach fundamentally more secure than building SQL query strings by concatenating variable data?
-3. Consider a potential security risk (other than SQL injection).
-How might robust error handling help mitigate it?
+3. Consider a potential security risk for an API (other than SQL injection, e.g., brute-force attacks, exposing sensitive data in responses).
+How might robust error handling (like not showing detailed error messages to the client) help mitigate such a risk?

-### Task 3: Applying Concepts to Students API
+### Task 3: Applying Concepts / Exploration (Choose ONE)

-Apply what you've learned to the Students API that you created in the homework for the last practical:

-1. Refactor your Students API to follow the MVC architecture.
-2. Implement validation middleware for student data.
-3. Ensure all database interactions use parameterized queries.
-4. Add appropriate error handling.

-Your refactored Students API should have:
+Choose **ONE** of the following tasks to apply or explore the concepts learned:

+- **Apply to Students API:** Take the Students API you built for the homework in the previous practical (Part B, Task 2).
+Refactor this Students API to follow the MVC architecture, implement input validation for creating/updating students, add general error handling, and ensure all database queries use parameterized queries.
+Your refactored Students API project should have:

   - A model (`studentModel.js`) for database operations
   - A controller (`studentController.js`) for request handling
-- Validation middleware for student data
+  - Validation middleware for student data (e.g., `studentValidation.js`)
   - Main application file (`app.js`) tying everything together

+- **Research Security Practice:** Research one other security best practice specifically for Node.js APIs (examples: rate limiting, CORS configuration, using security middleware like helmet, sanitizing output).
+Briefly describe what this practice is, why it's important, and how you might implement it conceptually in your Express API.

 ### Submission:

 Submit your answers to the reflection and exploration tasks.
 Ensure your answers are clear and directly address the questions asked.

-- Create a text file `Homework_reflection.txt` answering the reflection questions.
+- Create a text file `Homework_reflection.txt` answering the reflection questions (Tasks 1 & 2).
-- Commit and push your refactored code for both Books API and Students API to your BED Practicals **Github repository**.
+- Commit and push your refactored code for both Books API and Students API (if you chose that option for Task 3) to your BED Practicals **Github repository**.

 ### Pro-tip: